woodbask/TidyDataRepo/README.md

 - 'data/train/Inertial Signals/body_gyro_x_train.txt':

 NOTE: The working directory is assumed to be set to '/data/' as per the instructions.
-The

 B. Explanation of how run_analysis.R works